zhiyuanLiang1996/UDND-blog/README.md

 - Pandas
 - Matplotlib
 - wordcloud
 - re

 If you start with Anaconda default, then you should only need to install wordcloud (which is done in Notebook, so you only need to run the Notebook)

 ## Project Motivation<a name="motivation"></a>

 I analyzed Airbnb Seattle listings with a focus on the hosts.
 I tried to look at how super hosts are different from usual hosts.
 The dataset I used can be found [here](https://www.kaggle.com/airbnb/seattle).
-I foxus on using text data inside to capture the themes that differentiates the hosts
+I focus on using text data inside to capture the themes that differentiates the hosts

 The questions that guide my analysis are